JetBrains/intellij-sdk-docs/custom_language_support.md

 ### Lexer

 The syntax and error highlighting is performed on multiple levels.
 The first level of syntax highlighting is based on the lexer output, and is provided through the `SyntaxHighlighter` interface.
 The syntax highlighter returns the `TextAttributeKey` instances for each token type which needs special highlighting.
-For highlighting lexer errors, the standard `TextAttributeKey` for bad characters (`HighligherColors.BAD_CHARACTER`) can be used.
+For highlighting lexer errors, the standard `TextAttributeKey` for bad characters (`HighlighterColors.BAD_CHARACTER`) can be used.

 [Example: SyntaxHighlighter implementation for Properties language](https://github.com/JetBrains/intellij-community/blob/master/plugins/properties/properties-psi-api/src/com/intellij/lang/properties/PropertiesHighlighter.java)